-This landmark exhibition is the first time Moore's artworks have been presented in Russia and the exhibition spans his career through a retrospective of his outstanding pieces - from early carvings in stone, wood, marble (even two in stalactite), through drawings and tapestries to later iconic sculptures of the 1980s.
-It will be a rare chance to see 3 of Moore's stunning large-scale tapestries outside Perry Green, his former home.
+This landmark exhibition is the first time Moore's artworks have been presented in Russia and the exhibition spans his career through a retrospective of his outstanding pieces - from early carvings in stone, wood and marble, through drawings and tapestries to later iconic sculptures of the 1980s.

 The display is completed with a special collection of drawings, ranging from preliminary drawings and ideas for sculpture to heavily-worked compositions, as well as a selection of tapestries, intended to give a unique insight into the Moore's working methods.